 Plenty of traders don’t think that having a trading plan is important, or they think it’s fine to keep it all in their head.
 WRONG.

 A trading plan is key in helping you map out your trade and stick to it.

 The simple act of making a trading plan forces you to think about what you hope to gain from a trade.
 It also forces you to think about what could go wrong in a trade.

 This is extremely valuable because it makes you think about when you might want to enter a trade, and at what point you’ll cut your losses.

 In the heat of a trade, it can be easy to adopt a “hold and hope” mentality or to make bad decisions.
 Your trading plan will keep you on track.

 Indicators?
 Technical analysis?
 Filters?
-If you’re new to trading and wondering where you can find these resources, the answer is simple: You need a great trading platform so that you can screen stocks.
+If you’re new to trading and wondering where you can find these resources, the answer is simple: You need a great trading platform like StocksToTrade to effectively screen stocks.

 The key is to choose a platform that has plenty of tools to help you do the stock research you need.